 Any future development proposals in this area should be restricted to residential or institutional uses which are compatible with Huntley.
-All improvements should be designed to be compatible with the scale and appearance of the historic site.
-All development in the historic overlay district must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
-If there appears to be a conflict between Plan text and the provisions of the Huntley Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.
+All improvements shall be designed to be compatible with the scale and appearance of the historic site.
+All development in the historic overlay district must be reviewed by the Architectural Review Board.
 Any development adjacent to Huntley should provide sufficient buffering to ensure the scenic integrity of this historic property.
-Mechanisms such as public acquisition, restrictive easements or revolving funds should be used to protect Huntley and its environs.
+Mechanisms such as public acquisition, restrictive easements or revolving funds should be used to protect Huntley and its environs